broccoli-lang/broccoli/quickstart.md

 `(call + 2 3)`  => 5

 #### `(run)`
-Takes a string pertaining to an external file and evaluates its contents as if they had been typed into the command prompt.
+Takes a string pointing to an external file and evaluates its contents as if they had been typed into the command prompt.

 #### `(import)`
-Takes a string pertaining to an external file and evaluates only its constructs (i.e. functions and bindings).
+Takes a string pointing to an external file and evaluates only its constructs (i.e. functions and bindings).

 #### `(bench)`
-Takes any validate Broccoli expression and times its execution, returning the number of seconds it took to execute.
+Takes any valid Broccoli expression and times its execution, returning the number of seconds it took to execute.

 ### I/O Commands
 #### `(print)`